BackReturn Home

 Content Review

-This cookbook revolves around the idea of creating a kitchen that is "traditional" (i.e.: where many things are made from scratch) and "zero-waste" (by reusing scraps, preserving, and so on).
+This cookbook revolves around the idea of creating a kitchen that is both "traditional" (i.e.: where many things are made from scratch) and "zero-waste" (by reusing scraps, preserving, and so on).

 Mary is very generous with her knowledge, running both a website and a corresponding YouTube channel, Mary's Nest.
 She even offers a homeschool curriculum for teaching these same sorts of skills to children.
 Altogether, it is such an incredible wealth of free, practical information.
 You can tell that it is a labor of love.
 All of the writing on this website is motivated by a similar compassion for others...